xmos/lib_xua/doc/rst/sw_audio.rst

 =========

 The Audio Hub task performs many functions.
-It receives and transmits samples from/to the Decoupler or Mixer core over a channel.
+It receives and transmits samples from/to the Decoupler or Mixer thread over a channel.

 It also drives several in and out I2S/TDM channels to/from a CODEC, DAC, ADC etc. From now on these external devices will be termed "audio hardware".

 If the firmware is configured with the xCORE as I2S master the required clock lines will also be driven from this task.
-It also has the task of forwarding on and receiving samples to/from other audio related tasks/cores such as S/PDIF tasks, ADAT etc.
+It also has the task of forwarding on and receiving samples to/from other audio related tasks/threads such as S/PDIF tasks, ADAT etc.

 In master mode, the xCORE generates the I2S "Continuous Serial Clock (SCK)", or "Bit-Clock (BCLK)" and the "Word Select (WS)" or "left-right clock (LRCLK)" signals.
 Any CODEC or DAC/ADC combination